MicrosoftDocs/quantum-docs/articles/qdk-relnotes.md

 ## Azure Quantum service update
 - Added PA (population annealing) and SSMC (sub-stochastic Monte Carlo) solvers along with preview access via a specialized SKU available to a subset of customers.
 - Added support for new regions: Japan East, Japan West, UK South, UK West
-- Control Plane: Set Provider in Failed state if provisioning fails.
+- Set Provider in Failed state if provisioning fails.
 Previously it would be stuck in Launching/Updating state.
 - Added help button in portal to direct user to support forum.
 - Rendered provider cost in localized currency from Azure Marketplace.
 - Added feedback button in portal to gather user feedback.